galvinradleyngo/canvasdesigner/README.md

 - **Embed dialog** that produces a ready-to-use iframe code snippet for Canvas LMS.
 - **Responsive layout** with guidance for inclusive, accessible content design.

+## Authoring experience

+- Click directly on flipcards, accordion panels, timeline entries, and sorting chips to edit their text inline.
+- Use the on-card action buttons to reorder or remove items without leaving the preview canvas.
+- For drag & drop activities, assign correct matches from the inline chip controls and watch the drop zone summaries update instantly.
+- Add hotspots by clicking the image, then edit each marker's title and description from the inline detail cards.

 ## Getting started

 1. Open `index.html` in your browser.